-If you have any concerns about cancer you can talk to one of our specialist nurses on the Cancer Focus NI free information and support NurseLine 0800 783 3339 Monday to Friday 9am - 1pm Calls are free from a landline nurseline@cancerfocusni.org
+If you have any concerns about cancer you can talk to one of our specialist nurses on the Cancer Focus NI FREE information and support Nurse Line.

+Monday, Wednesday and Friday 9am - 1pm.
+Calls are free and confidential from a landline. nurseline@cancerfocusni.org

-Cancer Focus Northern Ireland 40-44 Eglantine Avenue Belfast BT9 6DX T: 028 9066 3281 E: care@cancerfocusni.org www.cancerfocusni.org Charity No: NIC 101307
+Cancer Focus Northern Ireland 40-44 Eglantine Avenue Belfast BT9 6DX

-Printed July 2018
+T: 028 9066 3281 E: behealthy@cancerfocusni.org www.cancerfocusni.org

+Charity No: NIC 101307

-Cancer Focus Focus on Testicular Cancer Testicular cancer is the most common cancer in men aged between 15 and 45.
+Focus on Testicular Cancer

+Testicular cancer is the most common cancer in men aged between 15 and 45.
 However, it is a rare cancer and accounts for only about 1% of all cancers in men.
-In Northern Ireland around 65 men are diagnosed with testicular cancer and there are three deaths each year.
+Each year in Northern Ireland around 66 men are diagnosed with testicular cancer and there is on average 1 death.

 Testicular cancer is highly treatable if detected early.
+This is why it's so important for men to check themselves regularly.

+Testicular Cancer

-That is why it's so important for men to check themselves regularly.
-Testicular Cancer The testicles are two oval shaped organs which form part of the male reproductive system.
+The testicles are two oval shaped organs which form part of the male reproductive system.

 Testicular cancer develops when one cell in the testicles starts to multiply uncontrollably thus forming a tumour in one or both testicles.
 However, it is rare to develop cancer in both testicles at the same time.

-Causes of Testicular Cancer The cause of testicular cancer is not known.
+Causes of Testicular Cancer

+The cause of testicular cancer is not known.
 The risk is increased if you had an undescended testicle, have fertility problems, HIV or AIDS or if you have had testicular cancer in the past.
 Brothers or sons of men who have had testicular cancer are also at increased risk.
-There is no link between vasectomy and testicular cancer.
-Testicular Self Examination It is important to know what is normal for you so that you can spot any changes.
-These so that you can spot any changes.
-These guidelines may help you to check your testicles: - Place the scrotum in the palm of the hand.
+There is no link between a vasectomy and testicular cancer.

+Testicular Self Examination

+It is important to know what is normal for you so that you can spot any changes.
+These guidelines may help you to check your testicles:

+- Place the scrotum in the palm of the hand.
 It is common to have one testicle slightly larger or which hangs lower than the other - Gently roll each testicle individually between the thumbs and fingers feeling for lumps, swellings or changes in firmness - If there is a noticeable difference in size or weight between the testicles this may mean something is wrong - There is a soft tube at the top and back of each testicle called the epididymis.
 It may feel slightly tender.
-It is a normal part of the anatomy and should not be confused with an abnormal lump The symptoms outlined in this leaflet are often caused by something less serious and don't usually mean it's cancer.
-However, finding cancer early makes it more treatable and a trip to your doctor could save your life.
-So if in doubt get it checked out.
-If it's not serious, your mind will be put at rest.
-You certainly won't be wasting anyone's time.
-Symptoms of Testicular Cancer The most common symptom of testicular cancer is a painless hard lump or swelling in the testicle.
-Other symptoms may include: - Pain and tenderness in testicles or scrotum - Heaviness in scrotum - A dull ache in lower abdomen (stomach), groin or back - A change in size or shape of a testicle Diagnosing Testicular Cancer If there is cause for concern your doctor will refer you to a specialist for an ultrasound examination of the testicles and you may have bloods taken.
+It is a normal part of the anatomy and should not be confused with an abnormal lump

+Symptoms of Testicular Cancer

+The most common symptom of testicular cancer is a painless hard lump or swelling in the testicle.
+Other symptoms may include:

+- Pain and tenderness in testicles or scrotum - Heaviness in scrotum - A dull ache in lower abdomen (stomach), groin or back - A change in size or shape of a testicle

+Diagnosing Testicular Cancer

+If there is cause for concern your doctor will refer you to a specialist for an ultrasound examination of the testicles and you may have bloods taken.

+Treating Testicular Cancer

+Testicular cancer is highly curable especially if found and treated early.
+The exact treatment depends on the type of testicular cancer and how advanced it is.
+An operation to remove the affected testicle is common.

+The loss of one testicle does not affect a man's ability to have an erection or father children.
+An artificial testicle can be put in the scrotum to restore a normal appearance.